CorantGmbH/airq-custom_integration/README.md

 ## Notice

-This integration has been merged into HA core and is expected to appear in 2022.12 release.
-This repository provides a possibility to access it until said release.
+This integration has been merged into HA in late 2022.
+Since the time HA 2022.12 was release this repository is obsolete and should not be used.

 ## Installation